FCMHUB/bloc_generator/README.md

 the output `Stream` while taking one input, the value that was added to the input `Sink`.

-### Paramaters
+### Parameters

-Paramaters are values that are passed to the BLoC when it is initialized.
-This allows mappers and services to be able to change their behaviour based on the provided paramaters.
+Parameters are values that are passed to the BLoC when it is initialized.
+This allows mappers and services to be able to change their behaviour based on the provided parameters.

 ### Services